pmaji/data-science-toolkit/hypothesis-tests/ks_test.md

     ## 14                Journalism  451    1.3%
     ## 15                     Dance  280    0.8%

-As can be seen from above, we appear to be perfectly fine on sample size, given that the smallest bucket--GB's Dance category--stil has 280 observations (well over our minimum of 30).
+As can be seen from above, **we appear to be perfectly fine on sample size**, given that the smallest bucket--GB's Dance category--stil has 280 observations (well over our minimum of 30).
 As such, we can proceed to constructing the scalable KS test.

 ### Creating Function to Run KS Test and Return Tidy Result